brandondykun/onlypaws-api/README.md

 [create_model_fixture.sh](#creating-fixture-for-individual-model) - Creates a fixture for a single model in the given environment.

 [load_db.sh](#clear-and-reload-database) - Clears and reloads the database with the fixtures for the given environment.

+[restart.sh](#restarting-the-api) - Restarts the API service for the given environment.

 [run.sh](#running-the-api) - Starts the docker containers and runs the API in the given environment.